-FACT #2: Your home has to beat out eleven other homes in the buyer’s eyes!
+FACT #2: Your home has to beat out ELEVEN other homes in the buyer’s eyes!
 The National Association of Realtors has said that the average buyer will look at 12 homes before they decide upon the one they want to buy.
 That means that your home has to beat out 11 other homes, all with sellers, like yourself, waiting on the right buyer to come along.
 Every home will sell – IF it is priced correctly.
 I have sold homes that were extremely nice, and some that looked like a tornado had hit them.
-The common element in every sale is that the buyer thought the home was a good value, and that they were getting a good deal.
+The common element in every sale is that the buyer thought the home was a good value, and that they were getting a good deal or at least a reasonable deal.
 No matter how incredible your home is and looks, your buyer won’t buy unless he thinks your home is a good value, and it stands out from the eleven other homes he has seen in your price range!

-FACT #3: If your home has not sold, it’s not your Realtor’s fault!
-I entered real estate in 1997 and have sold over 1000 homes.
-Yes, over 1000 homes!
+FACT #3: If your home has not sold, IT IS NOT your Realtor’s fault!
+I entered real estate in 1997 and have sold over 1100 homes.
+Yes, over 1100 homes!
 The average Realtor sell 11-12 homes a year.
-For the past three years, I have averaged 100 homes per year!
+For the past four years, I have averaged 100 homes per year!
 I have heard all the reasons why sellers think that if they would just change Realtors, their home would sell.
 I have heard it from my sellers, and I have heard it from sellers listed with other Realtors, looking to make a change and find that one special Realtor who could get their home sold.
 When I first entered real estate, this argument might have held some water.
 That was because, back then, it really did matter if you listed with a Realtor who did market a property outside of the MLS.
 Buyers actually paid attention to the local newspaper and the real estate magazines back then.
 That was because the internet was nowhere near what it is today.
-Very few Realtors had their own websites.
+Very few Realtors had their own websites in 1997 when I started in t his field.